huggingface/blog/trl-peft.md

 We are excited to officially release the integration of `trl` with `peft` to make Large Language Model (LLM) fine-tuning with Reinforcement Learning more accessible to anyone!
 In this post, we explain why this is a competitive alternative to existing fine-tuning approaches.

 Note `peft` is a general tool that can be applied to many ML use-cases but it’s particularly interesting for RLHF as this method is especially memory-hungry!

+If you want to directly deep dive into the code, check out the example scripts directly on the [documentation page of TRL](https://huggingface.co/docs/trl/main/en/sentiment_tuning_peft).

 ## Introduction

 ### LLMs & RLHF